 - The vial must have sufficient anticoagulant and preservative.13

-California law enforcement agencies are not required to retain breath samples.14 So there is no such thing as a “breath split.”
+No. California law enforcement agencies are not required to retain breath samples in DUI cases.14

 Yes.
 Urine samples (if any) collected in driving under the influence cases must be retained for independent testing.
 16 Other requirements for urine tests under Title 17 include:

-- Collection of the sample no sooner than 20 minutes after the defendant has first emptied his bladder.
+- Collection of the sample no sooner than 20 minutes after you first emptied your bladder.

 - Collection of enough urine so that the sample may be tested at least twice.

-- Retention of the sample for up to one year after it is collected so that a portion can be provided to the defendant upon request (the equivalent of a blood split).17
+- Retention of the sample for up to one year after it is collected so that a portion can be provided to you upon request (the equivalent of a blood split).17

-A “blood split” motion usually begins with the defendant’s lawyer informally asking the prosecutor for a portion of the sample.
+A “blood split” motion begins with your lawyer informally asking the prosecutor for a portion of the sample.
 The prosecutor will usually agree to this request.
 19

-If the prosecutor refuses or fails to turn over the blood or urine split within fifteen days, the court can order the prosecutor to do so.20
+If the prosecutor refuses or fails to turn over the blood or urine split within 15 days, the court can order the prosecutor to do so.20

 The court may also discipline a prosecutor for failing to turn over the split.
 This discipline may include: